Re-stitching the Seams: Appalachia Beyond Its Borders

 Conference activities include:

-- evening entertainment in downtown and Over-the-Rhine, including an Urban Appalachian Showcase at the Aronoff Center as well as participatory gatherings featuring music, literature, and dance.
+- Evening entertainment in downtown and Over-the-Rhine, including an Urban Appalachian Showcase Saturday night at the Aronoff Center and Community Entertainment Events featuring music, literature, and dance throughout the weekend; and

 The Urban Appalachian Community Coalition is the first community organization to host the conference, meaning that we are operating without the organizational infrastructure that a university would provide.
-We are in the midst of an eighteen-month planning schedule, which includes program planning, community outreach, publicity, and fundraising.
+Interact for Health joins the Urban Appalachian Community Coalition as lead sponsors for the conference.
+Community members are invited and encouraged to join us in preparing for this conference, starting now and leading up to April 2018.
 We welcome your involvement!

 - Receive notices of community events and conference updates sign up by clicking Subscribe